 - Winn Dixie

-While this is in no way an extensive list of all of the CoinStar locations, you can quickly find the nearest Coinstar by using the locator on their website here.
+While this is in no way an extensive list of all of the CoinStar locations, you can quickly find the store locations by using the locator on the coinstar website here.

 Strangely, it’s nearly impossible to find any Coinstart competitors, possibly due to consumers moving away from using cash.

-The only Coinstar alteratives I could find were banks, and they seem to be handling coins to cash less often.
+The only Coinstar alteratives I could find were financial institutions, and they seem to be handling coins to cash less often.